NuevoFoundation/workshops/content/english/python-tensorflow/building_neural_network.md

 ### How is related to what we are doing?

 {{%notice note%}}
-We would recommend looking at the first code block below and the Neural Network diagram to better understand the relationship between them and the following points.
+We would recommend looking at the first code block below and the neural network diagram to better understand the relationship between them and the following points.
 {{%/notice%}}

 - The input layer takes the different types of images from the dataset and feeds it into the neurons (the hidden layer).
 - The neurons (128 of them) then recognize different patterns in the images by observing different features and the relationships between them and the predetermined categories.
 This layer gives the computer the ability to categorize images on its own.
 - The output layer consists of 10 different nodes, representing the 10 different categories we would sort the images by.
-Depending on the specific image and the way the computer was trained by the neurons, The output will be the highest predicted category for that particular image.
+Depending on the specific image and the way the computer was trained by the neurons, the output will be the highest predicted category for that particular image.

 Optional:

-If you are interested in reading more about Neural Networks, you can check out <a href="https://news.mit.edu/2017/explained-neural-networks-deep-learning-0414" target="_blank">this website</a> by MIT News.
+If you are interested in reading more about neural networks, you can check out <a href="https://news.mit.edu/2017/explained-neural-networks-deep-learning-0414" target="_blank">this website</a> by MIT News.

 <a href="https://en.wikipedia.org/wiki/Neural_network#/media/File:Neural_network_example.svg" target="_blank">Image Source</a>